DaveO-Home/jin/README.md

 # Jin

-Jin is a Java package that compiles and executes Java code.
+Jin is a Java package that compiles and executes java code.
 The programs operate much like OS shell scripting.
 Except for a few custom commands and structures, Jin is Java and supports any Jdk from 1.3 to 9.
 A properly configured Jin environment will run on any OS supporting Java.

 ## Installation